Gabrielhephzibah/FluffyApp/README.md

 ## Major Implementations and Libraries

 - **Caching:**
-  Uses the Room library to cache network responses locally, ensuring the app is usable offline and that data persists across screens.
+  Uses Room library to cache network responses locally, ensuring the app is usable offline and that data persists across screens.

 - **Pagination:**
   Uses the Paging3 library to retrieve data in pages for efficient API requests.

 - **Remote Mediator:**
   Uses a `RemoteMediator` from the Paging library to load data from the network into the database.
-This ensures a single source of truth for data by handling refreshes, appends, and prepends.
+This ensures a single source of truth for data and handles data refreshes, appends, and prepends.

 - **Flows and Coroutines:**
   Uses Kotlin Coroutines and Flows for asynchronous data handling and to achieve concurrency in a lifecycle-aware manner.